 Post-surgical Laminectomy Hyperlordosis

-After a laminectomy (surgery wherein spinal bones are removed) is conducted over various spine levels, it can result in the spine becoming unstable & expand the normal curve to an abnormal level.
+After a laminectomy (surgery wherein spinal bones are removed) is conducted over various spine levels, it can result in the spine becoming unstable to expand the normal curve to an abnormal level.
 This condition is more common in children than adults.

 Neuromuscular Lordosis